Welcome College Counselors!

 Students can also get a head start on a graduate degree while still an undergrad.
 Options include:

-- HONORS PROGRAM: The flourishing Honors Program at Wilkes, which has more than doubled its incoming freshman class for 2018-19, offers bright, ambitious students merit grants that help cover tuition, preferential housing and course selection, field trips, graduate school placement, career placement, and more.
+- HONORS PROGRAM: The flourishing Honors Program at Wilkes offers bright, ambitious students an enhanced educational experience and merit grants that help cover tuition, preferential housing and course selection, field trips, graduate school placement, career placement, and more.

 - E-MENTORING PROGRAM: E-mentors are current students who help first-years settle in to life at Wilkes.
 Assigned to students with common interests, e-mentors connect with new students the summer before freshman year and continue through the first semester.